Dieppe: Second World War

 French soldiers from the region, captured in the fighting of 1940, were returned to the area after the Dieppe Raid as a reward by the German occupation authorities, who felt that the conduct of the French civilians in Dieppe had been correct and had not hindered the defence of the port during the battle.

 The port remained garrisoned by German forces until the conclusion of the Battle of Normandy.
 When the First Canadian Army approached at the end of August, the garrison withdrew, not desiring to enter into battle for the port.

-Dieppe was liberated on September 1, 1944, by soldiers from the 2nd Canadian Infantry Division.
-On September 3, the entire division paused for reorganization, and a victory parade was held; contingents representing all major units of the 2nd Division marched 10 abreast behind the massed pipes and drums of the division's highland regiments.
+Dieppe was liberated on 1 September 1944, by soldiers from the 2nd Canadian Infantry Division.
+On 3 September, the entire division paused for reorganization, and a victory parade was held; contingents representing all major units of the 2nd Division marched 10 abreast behind the massed pipes and drums of the division's highland regiments.
 A memorial service was held in the nearby Canadian military cemetery to honour those killed in the Dieppe Raid.

 Post-war

+Starting on 10 June and ending on 11 June 1945, a soldier named Abd el Maleck, armed with a pistol, slew 15 people and wounded 9 others after getting drunk.
+He was captured on 11 June after being wounded.
+Maleck was court-martialed for murder and sentenced to death on 22 September 1945.
+He was executed by firing squad on 14 February 1946.

 Dieppe, a city in New Brunswick, Canada, received its present name in 1946, in honour of the commemoration of the 913 Canadian soldiers killed in the Dieppe Raid.
 The majority of its inhabitants are of Acadian descent.